nfroidure/whook/README.md

 Using it right now, will imply making changes when the next major realease will happen.
-If you would like to get involved in its early development.
-Feel free to add issues / comments or to improve the code.
+If you would like to get involved in its early development, feel free to add issues / comments or to improve the code.

 # Usage